gvallee/collective_profiler/README.md

 The profiling shared library can gather a lot of data and while it is possible to gather all the data at once, it is not encouraged to do so.
-We advice to follow the following there steps:
+We advice to follow the following there steps.
+For convenience, multiple shared libraries are being generated with the adequate configuration for these steps.
-- Gather the send/receive counts associated to the alltoallv calls: edit the `alltoallv/alltoallv_profiler.h` and ensure that `ENABLE_RAW_DATA` is set to `1`.
-This will generate two files: `send-counters.job<JOBID>.pid<PID>.txt` and `recv-counters. job<JOBID>.pid<PID>.txt`.
+- Gather the send/receive counts associated to the alltoallv calls: use the `liballtoallv_counts.so` library.
+This will generate two files:
+`send-counters.job<JOBID>.pid<PID>.txt` and `recv-counters.job<JOBID>.pid<PID>.txt`.
 Note that these files automatically include the jobid (if executed on a platform where Slurm is not used, it is strongly advised to set the `SLURM_JOB_ID` environment variable to specify a unique identifier).
 Using these two identifiers makes it easier to handle multiple traces from multiple application and/or platforms.
-- Gather timings: edit the `alltoallv/alltoallv_profiler.h` and ensure that `ENABLE_TIMING` is set to `1`, while `ENABLE_RAW_DATA` is set to `0`.
+- Gather timings: use the `liballtoallv_timings.so` shared library.
 This generates a file: `timings.job<JOBID>.pid<PID>.md`.
-- Gather backtraces: edit the `alltoallv/alltoallv_profiler.h` and ensure that `ENABLE_BACKTRACE` is set to `1`, while both `ENABLE_RAW_DATA` and `ENABLE_TIMING` are set to `0`.
-This will generate files `backtrace_call<ID>.md`, one per alltoallv call.
-*It is important to note that the analysis tool assumes that these files are later manually moved to a `backtraces` folder in your output directory.*
+- Gather backtraces: use the `liballtoallv_backtrace.so` shared library.
+This generates files `backtrace_call<ID>.md`, one per alltoallv call. *It is important to note that the analysis tool assumes that these files are later manually moved to a `backtraces` folder in your output directory.*

-Everytime one of these values is changed, users are required to recompile the shared library.

 ### Compilation

 From the top directory of the repository source code, execute: `make library`.

-This will create the `alltoallv/liballtoallv.so` shared library.
+This will create the `liballtoallv_counts.so`,  `liballtoallv_timings.so`,
+`liballtoallv_backtrace.so` and`alltoallv/liballtoallv.so` shared libraries.
+For
+most cases, the first 3 libraries are all users need.

 ### Execution

 Before running the application to get a trace, users have the option to customize the tool behavior, mainly setting the place where the output files are stored (if not specified, the current directory) by using the `A2A_PROFILING_OUTPUT_DIR` environment variable.

 Like any PMPI option, users need to use `LD_PRELOAD` while executing their application.